Ebola: Mapping the outbreak

 The Ebola outbreak in West Africa was first reported in March 2014, and has rapidly become the deadliest occurrence of the disease since its discovery in 1976.

-In fact, the current epidemic sweeping across the region has now killed more than all other known Ebola outbreaks combined.
+In fact, the current epidemic sweeping across the region has now killed five times more than all other known Ebola outbreaks combined.

-Up to 20 January, 8,690 people had been reported as having died from the disease in six countries; Liberia, Guinea, Sierra Leone, Nigeria, the US and Mali.
+More than year on from the first confirmed case recorded on 23 March 2014, more than 11,130 people have been reported as having died from the disease in six countries; Liberia, Guinea, Sierra Leone, Nigeria, the US and Mali.

-The WHO has declared the outbreaks in Nigeria and Senegal officially over, as there have been no new cases reported since 5 September.How the virus spread: Ebola death toll Continue reading the main story Continue reading the main story
+The WHO has declared the outbreaks in Nigeria and Senegal officially over, as there have been no new cases reported since 5 September, 2014.

-In March, hospital staff alerted Guinea's Ministry of Health and then MSF.
+In March, hospital staff alerted Guinea's Ministry of Health and then medical charity Medecins Sans Frontieres (MSF).
 They reported a mysterious disease in the south-eastern regions of Gueckedou, Macenta, Nzerekore, and Kissidougou.

 It caused fever, diarrhoea and vomiting.
 It also had a high death rate.
 Of the first 86 cases, 59 people died.